MeganLiu/kubernet_canary_deployment/how_to.md

               number: 80
 ```
 ---
-### create a new deployment  for  new image 'myapp:2.0" named "myapp-canary"
+### create a new deployment  for  new image named "canary-deployment"
 ```
 ---
 apiVersion: apps/v1